storageos/tutorials/high-availability/002-replicated-volume.md

 If this node goes down, `default/testvol` will be unavailable.
 You can replicate the data to different nodes to ensure that `default/testvol` will still be available even if nodes fail.

+You can add, update or remove labels at any time.
 Replication is controlled by a special label, `storageos.feature.replicas`.
-Create a single replica using the label:
+Add a replica to testvol:

 `storageos volume update --label-add storageos.feature.replicas=1 default/testvol`{{execute}}